Current list of donors to the IMS.

 The IMS offers several opportunities for contributions to the society’s programs.
 Please take a moment to consider making a donation to one or more of these funds.

-The Blackwell Lecture Fund is used to support a lecture in honor of David Blackwell.
+The Blackwell Lecture Fund is an endowment fund used to support a lecture in honor of David Blackwell.
 The purpose of this lecture is to honor Blackwell, to keep his name alive and to inspire young people to emulate his achievements.
 The first lecture was presented in 2014.